-Why Puppetry?
-Musings of a Solo Puppet Artist originally published on #HowlRound
+On August 31st, 2015, I wrote Why Puppetry?
+Musings of a Solo Puppet Artist on HowlRound for their week on American puppetry.

 This week on HowlRound, we take a look at the many faces of American puppetry.
 Once again enjoying a resurgence in pop culture, puppet art’s impact on our nation’s culture is deeper than most would think.
 This series will take a look at the art form through the eyes of some of its most innovative and stalwart thinkers.
 Find the full series here.